Don’t tell me you missed last month’s quiz!!! Here it is again with the answer to follow:

 Dear Elaine,

-According to the following rubrics the remedy can be Mercurius
+According to the following rubrics the remedy can be Mercurius.
+I used Boenninghausen’ Repertory:

-I looked in Boenninghausen’s repertory and there were only two remedies under Face, red, bright–Belladonna and Stramonium.
+OK, I looked in Boenninghausen’s repertory and there were only two remedies under Face, red, bright–Belladonna and Stramonium.
 Under Face, red, there are 130 remedies, many of them in bold, making this a useless rubric.
+Meanwhile, Anonymous, stop using Boenninghausen’s Repertory, OK?
+To say that it’s out-dated would be an understatement!
+The best and easiest-to-use Repertory to use nowadays is Murphy’s.

-[Boenning ] [Mouth and throat] Mouth (buccal cavity), in general: Odour from, bad breath, etc.:
+[Boenninghausen] [Mouth and throat] Mouth (buccal cavity), in general: Odour from, bad breath

-Santi’s not an infant.
+Santiago is not an infant, per se, he’s a child.
 But again, fevers in children?
 Too large a rubric.
 Too general.
 Not useful.

 Restless sleep?
-Mercury’s only a 1 for that in Murphy’s Repertory; I couldn’t find it in Boenninghausen’s, it’s too large a rubric anyway.
+Mercury’s only a 1 for that in Murphy’s Repertory; I couldn’t find it in Boenninghausen’s at all, it’s too large a rubric anyway.

-Night time aggravation is too big a rubric with 149 remedies and most of them in bold.
+Night time aggravation is too big a rubric—and most of the remedies are in bold.
+How is that going to help us?

 With 122 remedies, most of them in bold, this is another useless rubric.

-No, really?
-“I feel sick” is not a very helpful symptom for homeopaths.
+Really?
+“I feel sick” is not a very helpful symptom for homeopaths as pretty much all sick people feel sick.

 Restlessness, too large a rubric.
-92 remedies, half of them in bold and if I looked in Murphy’s…well, let me look….
-Over 400 remedies, a meaningless, useless rubric; it means practically every remedy is restless in one sense or another.
+92 remedies, half of them in bold and if I look in Murphy’s…well, let me look….
+Over 400 remedies!
+A meaningless, useless rubric; it means practically every remedy is restless!

 ______________________________